karinarao/footballEuropeanLeague/README.md

 I recommend using docker dev environment to run the notebook.
 The docker dev environment is defined in the .docker folder.

-To run the notebook, you can ue the following command:
+To run the notebook, you can use the following command:

 ```bash
     docker-compose up --build